 The walking course should be unobstructed and include at least an extra one-half meter on each end.
+Note: When measuring and setting up the course, both pieces of tape should be placed within the 4 (or 3) meters.
 Participants are instructed to walk at their usual speed, and timing is stopped when the first foot completely crosses the 4-meter mark.
 The faster of two timed walks is used for scoring purposes.
 When training to perform this test, it is good practice to have two or more people doing the timing so that timing can be compared for precision.

 A cane or walker may be used during the walk, but if people with such devices can walk short distances without them, they should be encouraged to do so.
 Many people with assistive devices use them only when they walk outdoors or for long distances indoors.
-Doing the test without the device provides a much more accurate assessment of the functional limitations of the participant.
+Doing the test without the device provides a much more

+Page 13-5 accurate assessment of the functional limitations of the participant.
 Ask the participant if she ever walks at home without the device.
 Then ask the participant if they think that they can walk a short distance for the test.
 Participants who normally use assistive devices should be watched particularly closely during the test to prevent falling.

 If possible, women wearing high heels should change into another pair of shoes before performing the gait speed test.
-Press the start/stop button to start the stopwatch when the participant steps over the starting line.
-Wait until the participant actually begins to move before starting the watch.
+Press the start/stop button to start the stopwatch when the participant begins to move their feet.
 Do not start the watch when you say "begin."